-If you’re thinking about getting a cochlear implant for your or a loved one, you probably have lots of questions on your mind.
+If you’re thinking about getting a cochlear implant for you or a loved one, you probably have lots of questions on your mind.
 And while lots of these are fairly easy for your hearing professional to answer, there’s one that can be very tricky to describe.
 Just what does hearing with a cochlear implant sound like?

 There are plenty of videos online which attempt to simulate the sound of a cochlear implant.
 Take this one, from the Cochlear Implant Research Laboratory at Arizona State University.
 They asked a MED-EL recipient who has a CI in one ear, and normal hearing in the other to help them simulate the sound.
+You can see (and hear!) the results in the video below.

 But does this match the experiences of other cochlear implant recipients?
 Five MED-EL users from around the world share what their cochlear implant sounds like.